westurner/dotfiles/docs/usage/dhelp.rst

       with a shell identifier to differentiate between open windows, testing/screencast flows, etc

-      By default, _USRLOG will be set to a random string prefixed with '#' by the `stid()` bash function (`_usrlog_set__TERM_ID()`)
+      By default, _TERM_ID will be set to a random string prefixed with '#' by the `stid()` bash function (`_usrlog_set__TERM_ID()`)

       * _TERM_ID can be set to any string;